t-monaghan/altar/README.md

 # **A**wtrix **L**istens **T**o **A**ltar **R**equests

-> [!CAUTION]
-> This project is a work in progress and is not yet ready for use.

 ## Summary

-Altar is a library for golang that allows developers to create custom Applications for [Awtrix](https://blueforcer.github.io/awtrix3/#/) devices.
-Its aim is to provide a simple and intuitive manner to stand up a broker with a collection of applications to display on Awtrix supported devices.
+Altar is a framework to control [Awtrix](https://blueforcer.github.io/awtrix3/#/) displays.

+### How?

+Awtrix devices are thin clients, exposing an API that will let you manipulate the data of an Application or Notification.
+Altar builds on this providing a way to communicate between the outside world and the awtrix device.
+Altar does this by providing a broker, which has a set of Application and Notification routines, as well as a set of http handlers.
+Routines can be as simple as [polling the weather](examples/weather) or can be more involved such as being [triggered by a cli to watch GitHub action runs](examples/github/checks).

 ### See it in action

 You don't need an awtrix device to run this project.
-To see it in action you can install [devbox](https://www.jetify.com/devbox/) and run `devbox services up` to see the requests from the example application get captured by a request logger.
+To see it in action you can install [devbox](https://www.jetify.com/devbox/) and run `devbox services up --process-compose-file scripts/request-logger-pc.yaml` to see the requests from the example application get captured by a request logger.

 > [!WARNING]
 > Devbox won't start a new shell without a file at `.env`, this is an issue I've raised with devbox [here](https://github.com/issues/created?issue=jetify-com%7Cdevbox%7C2504).
 You can run `cp .env.example .env` to have this file created with some defaults.